MrDetox/CPUTrayTemperature/README.md

 # Usage

-Just run  `TrayTemperature.exe` and a tray icon will be added displaying the CPU temperature (top) and GPU temperature (bottom).
+Just run  `TrayTemperature.exe` and a tray icon will be added displaying the CPU temperature.

 The application requires elevated priviledges in order to properly acquire the sensor data.